Plumbing – External

-If you have a sink and it is near the other hot water services a hot water tap may also be useful.
+If you have a sink, and it is near the other hot water services a hot water tap may also be worthwhile.
 (If its some way from the house it will probably be a waste of time as it will take too long for the hot water to come through.)

 Back Door and/or Garage Wash Basin

 I usually wash my hands in the laundry trough when I come in from the garden but some swear by keeping all garden and garage dirt out of the house.